iceman404/Creative-Coder-Portfolio/README.md

 # `Creative Coder Portfolio`
 ---
 Welcome to my portfolio project!
-This project is designed to help students create their own portfolios using HTML, CSS, and JavaScript.
+This project is designed to help you create your own portfolios using HTML, CSS, and JavaScript.
 Feel free to use it as a starting point for your portfolio.
+If you want the beauty of plain vanilla then you are at the right place.

 ## `Features:`